I am an Associate Professor in the Department of Human Development at Teachers College, Columbia University.

 I earned a B.A., summa cum laude, from Washington University in St. Louis in 2011, with a double major in Philosophy-Neuroscience-Psychology and Educational Studies.

-I earned a Ph.D. in Human Development from the University of Maryland in 2017, working with Dr. Allan Wigfield.
+I earned a Ph.D. in Human Development from the University of Maryland in 2017.
 I pursued a specialization in Educational Psychology and I also earned a graduate certificate in Measurement, Statistics, and Evaluation.

-I completed a National Science Social, Behavioral, and Economic Sciences Foundation Postdoctoral Fellowship during 2017-2019, focusing on the study of motivational development and interventions in college.
+I was Principal Investigator for a National Science Social, Behavioral, and Economic Sciences Foundation Postdoctoral Fellowship during 2017-2019 at the University of Wisconsin, where I received training on the study of motivational development and interventions in college.